butla/bultrowicz.com/cd-with-angularjs-commits.rst

 It requires some work on the human part, of course, but I think that this work is not much more then the good practice of doing commits that are about a single change.

-Chosing a CI service
+Choosing a CI service
 --------------------

-I host my code on Github, as probably many or you do [#3]_.
+I host my code on GitHub, as probably many or you do [#3]_.
 The easiest way to get my code automatically tested and published (only if there's a need for that) is, of course, to use one of the integrated CI services.
 `One thing to note`_ - some take the label of "continuous integration",